 Fruit flies are attracted to all types of ripened fruits and vegetables.
 Not only do they feed on them, they also lay their eggs in them - up to 500 eggs in a lifetime (which from egg to adult lasts about 7 days).
 Although they prefer ripened fruits and vegetables, feeding and breeding can also take place in any type of moist, fermenting material.
 That includes things like sink drains, garbage disposals, empty beverage cans and wine bottles, and even damp mops heads, kitchen sponges, and dish rags.
-The first step to getting rid of fruit flies is to remove the things they need to survive:

 At times it may seem like a fruit fly magically appears the minute you set your wine glass down.
 So how do they get into your house in the first place?
 Most infestations in the home originate from one of two places: from previously infested fruits or vegetables brought home from the store, or from rips and tears in window and door screens.

 Steer clear of over ripened or bruised fruits and vegetables at the grocery store.
 Keep windows and doors in good repair and fitted with 16 (count) mesh screens to help prevent adult fruit flies from getting in from the outdoors.